|

 38. impose

-impose and collect
+charge and collect payment

 39. incitement